cedrickchee/commitlog/README.md

 ## Test

 Now, run your tests with `$ make test`.
-If all is well, your tests pass and you’ve made a distributed service that can replicate data.
+If all is well, your tests pass and you've made a distributed service that can replicate data.

 ```sh
 # Test output